Ashoklathwal/Code-for-Interview/README.md

 * Print ancestors of a given binary tree node without recursion
 * Find maximum of minimum for every window size in a given array

+### Queue

+* Priority Queue introduction
+* Implement Queue using Stacks
+* Check whether a given Binary Tree is Complete or not
+* Find the largest multiple of 3
+* Find the first circular tour that visits all petrol pumps
+* Sliding Window Maximum (Maximum of all subarrays of size k)
+* An Interesting Method to Generate Binary Numbers from 1 to n
+* implement k Queues in a single array
+* Minimum time required to rot all oranges
+* Construct Complete Binary Tree from its Linked List Representation
+* Implement LRU Cache

 ### [**Trie data structure**](Trie.pdf) [**More_Explanation**](http://www.geeksforgeeks.org/trie-insert-and-search/)
 * No Prefix-Set [**Question**](Trie-prefix-set.pdf) [**Solution**](NoPrefixSet.java)
 * Trie-Contacts [**Question**](Trie-contacts.pdf) [**Solution**](Trie-contacts.java)